isabellylimals/isabellylimals/README.md

 ### Hey, my name is Isabelly! 👋

 ### About me 👩
- I am in the nd semester of the Information Technology course at UFERSA(Universidade Federal Rural do Semi-Árido) I love reading books and listening to music.
+ I am in the 3nd semester of the Information Technology course at UFERSA(Universidade Federal Rural do Semi-Árido) I love reading books and listening to music.
 I also have a passion for astronomy.🌌

 ### Contact